libp2p/specs/pubsub/gossipsub/README.md

 message rate reduction whenever there is some correlated flow between topics, and can be significant for densely connected peers.

-For piggyback implementation details, consult the go implementation.
+For piggyback implementation details, consult the [Go implementation](https://github.com/libp2p/go-floodsub/search?q=piggyback&unscoped_q=piggyback).

 ### Protobuf